-From time to time Monty and I do venture beyond the limits of Edinburgh's bypass to other towns and villages across Scotland, and this weekend we had the pleasure of visiting Cockenzie, a short drive or bus ride to the east of the city.
+From time to time I do venture beyond the limits of Edinburgh's bypass to other towns and villages across Scotland, and this weekend had the pleasure of visiting Cockenzie, a short drive or bus ride to the east of the city.

 An historic fishing village, the area has a natural harbour which was formalised as Port Seton in the seventeenth-century.
 Just outside the small town is the battlefield where the Battle of Prestonpans was fought in the Jacobite uprising of 1745.